justindomingue/Abridge/README.md

     call Abridge("snippet", "expansion", "filetype")

-- snippet: expanded expression
+- snippet: abbreviaton
-- expansion: abbreviation (contains <1> - see note below)
+- expansion: expanded expression (contains <1> - see note below)
 - filetype : file type on which to apply the abbreviation ('*' for all file types)

 This command will create an abbreviation for `snippet+suffix` which will expand to `expansion` in file with type `filetype`.